pola-rs/polars/docs/source/user-guide/expressions/missing-data.md

 ## Not a Number, or `NaN` values

-Missing data in a series is represented by the value `null`, regardless of the data type of the series.
-However, in columns that have a floating point data type, the value `NaN` can be used.
-These values can be created directly:
+Missing data in a series is only ever represented by the value `null`, regardless of the data type of the series.
+Columns with a floating point data type can sometimes have the value `NaN`, which might be confused with `null`.

+The special value `NaN` can be created directly:

 {{code_block('user-guide/expressions/missing-data','nan',['DataFrame'])}}